elibroftw/blog.elijahlopez.ca/content/posts/talks/improving-payments-with-ai-ajit-desai.md

 ## Papers

 - Bank of Canada
-  - Needle in a haystack (may 15 2024)
+  - Needle in a haystack (May 15, 2024)
-  - Using AI to improve the system (december 2023/2022)
+  - Using AI to improve the system (December 2023/2022)

 ### Motivations